TRACON Pharmaceuticals (NASDAQ:TCON) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of TRACON Pharmaceuticals (NASDAQ:TCON – Get Rating) in a research report sent to investors on Thursday morning.
+StockNews.com started coverage on shares of TRACON Pharmaceuticals (NASDAQ:TCON – Get Rating) in a report published on Friday morning.
 The brokerage issued a sell rating on the biopharmaceutical company’s stock.

-Several other equities research analysts have also issued reports on TCON.
+Several other equities research analysts have also weighed in on the stock.
+Robert W. Baird assumed coverage on shares of TRACON Pharmaceuticals in a research note on Tuesday, February 22nd.
+They set an outperform rating and a $10.00 price objective on the stock.
 Zacks Investment Research lowered shares of TRACON Pharmaceuticals from a buy rating to a hold rating in a research note on Friday, March 25th.
-Robert W. Baird started coverage on shares of TRACON Pharmaceuticals in a research note on Tuesday, February 22nd.
-They issued an outperform rating and a $10.00 price objective for the company.
-One analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat, the stock has an average rating of Buy and an average price target of $10.00.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat.com, TRACON Pharmaceuticals presently has an average rating of Buy and an average target price of $10.00.

-In other news, major shareholder Opaleye Management Inc. bought 17,363 shares of the company’s stock in a transaction that occurred on Monday, January 24th.
-The shares were purchased at an average price of $2.05 per share, for a total transaction of $35,594.15.
-The purchase was disclosed in a document filed with the SEC, which is available through the SEC website.
-Insiders purchased a total of 82,751 shares of company stock worth $182,965 in the last quarter.
-Insiders own 3.09% of the company’s stock.
+In other news, major shareholder Opaleye Management Inc. purchased 35,000 shares of the company’s stock in a transaction on Friday, January 21st.
+The shares were bought at an average price of $2.19 per share, for a total transaction of $76,650.00.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders acquired 82,751 shares of company stock worth $182,965 in the last 90 days.
+23.30% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Opaleye Management Inc. raised its holdings in TRACON Pharmaceuticals by 21.3% in the 4th quarter.
-Opaleye Management Inc. now owns 3,055,000 shares of the biopharmaceutical company’s stock worth $8,462,000 after acquiring an additional 536,629 shares during the period.
-Altium Capital Management LP bought a new position in TRACON Pharmaceuticals in the 3rd quarter worth $3,039,000.
-Two Sigma Advisers LP increased its holdings in shares of TRACON Pharmaceuticals by 29.5% during the 3rd quarter.
-Two Sigma Advisers LP now owns 367,800 shares of the biopharmaceutical company’s stock worth $1,423,000 after purchasing an additional 83,700 shares during the period.
-Two Sigma Investments LP increased its holdings in shares of TRACON Pharmaceuticals by 27.9% during the 3rd quarter.
-Two Sigma Investments LP now owns 319,775 shares of the biopharmaceutical company’s stock worth $1,238,000 after purchasing an additional 69,716 shares during the period.
-Finally, Renaissance Technologies LLC increased its holdings in shares of TRACON Pharmaceuticals by 76.9% during the 3rd quarter.
-Renaissance Technologies LLC now owns 306,976 shares of the biopharmaceutical company’s stock worth $1,188,000 after purchasing an additional 133,441 shares during the period.
-Hedge funds and other institutional investors own 56.70% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Goldman Sachs Group Inc. acquired a new position in shares of TRACON Pharmaceuticals during the third quarter valued at approximately $42,000.
+Cutler Group LP increased its stake in shares of TRACON Pharmaceuticals by 1,250.0% during the fourth quarter.
+Cutler Group LP now owns 16,200 shares of the biopharmaceutical company’s stock valued at $44,000 after acquiring an additional 15,000 shares during the period.
+Acadian Asset Management LLC increased its stake in shares of TRACON Pharmaceuticals by 45.8% during the fourth quarter.
+Acadian Asset Management LLC now owns 20,523 shares of the biopharmaceutical company’s stock valued at $55,000 after acquiring an additional 6,451 shares during the period.
+Wells Fargo & Company MN increased its stake in shares of TRACON Pharmaceuticals by 74.4% during the second quarter.
+Wells Fargo & Company MN now owns 8,759 shares of the biopharmaceutical company’s stock valued at $57,000 after acquiring an additional 3,737 shares during the period.
+Finally, Morgan Stanley increased its stake in shares of TRACON Pharmaceuticals by 114.3% during the third quarter.
+Morgan Stanley now owns 24,704 shares of the biopharmaceutical company’s stock valued at $96,000 after acquiring an additional 13,177 shares during the period.
+Institutional investors and hedge funds own 56.70% of the company’s stock.

 TRACON Pharmaceuticals, Inc engages in the development and commercialization of targeted therapies for cancer, and ophthalmic and fibrotic diseases.
 Its products include TRC105, an anti-endoglin antibody for the treatment of solid tumor types, TRC205 created for the treatment of fibrotic diseases, and TRC102, a small molecule that is in clinical development made for lung cancer and glioblastoma.